-ADMA 480 Application of Advanced Manufacturing (3 semester hours)
+ADMA 480 - Application of Advanced Manufacturing

 Description: This course is the application of the completed advanced manufacturing suite of resources, which will be applied to solve several different manufacturing issues/projects provided by manufacturing experts.
 The cradle to grave experience documents the project and then delivered in professional presentations and papers.
 Offered Spring Semester, annually.